-Proceeds from the sale of the Bonds will be used (i) to purchase municipal Bonds from New Hampshire Governmental Units, (ii) to refund certain outstanding bonds of the Bank issued under the 1978 Resolution, and (iii) to pay certain costs of issuance with respect thereto.
-See "PLAN OF FINANCING/PLAN OF REFUNDING - Application of Proceeds" and Appendix F - "Summary of Bonds Refunded", herein.
+Proceeds from the sale of the Bonds will be used (i) to refund certain outstanding bonds of the Bank issued under the 1978 Resolution, and (ii) to pay certain costs of issuance with respect thereto.
+See "PLAN OF REFUNDING - Application of Proceeds" and Appendix F - "Summary of Bonds Refunded", herein.